padrino/padrino-docs/guides/03_features/01_padrino-admin.html.md

 $ padrino g admin
 ```

-Follow the instructions in your terminal and provide some valid email and
+Follow the instructions in your terminal and provide a valid email and
 password for your newly created admin account:

 - edit your config/database.rb
 - migrate your database: `$ padrino rake ar:migrate` or `$ padrino rake
   dm:migrate`
-- seed your database with some data # padrino rake seed
+- seed your database with data # padrino rake seed

 Your admin section is now "setup": you can start padrino `padrino start` and
 point your web browser to <http://localhost:3000/admin> and log in with your